im-rahulr/gemini-cli/docs/cli/commands.md

 - [**`/tools`**](../tools/index.md)

-  - **Description:** Display a list of tools that are currently available within Gemini CLI.
+  - **Description:** Display a list of tools that are currently available within CodeCraft CLI.
   - **Sub-commands:**
     - **`desc`** or **`descriptions`**:
       - **Description:** Show detailed descriptions of each tool, including each tool's name with its full description as provided to the model.